Letters Beyond Language

-This workshop came out of finding that what we generally call ‘art’, the process of making visually or otherwise, can be used as a path of discovery in the conversations we have with ourselves, and the stories we tell ourselves and also, therefore, live by.
-Our stories can be told in many ways and using many different tools, each tool has it’s facilities and limits, both of which are useful, and if we change the tool, we change the frame and we change the conversation.
-This can mean that we find new views, connections and understandings.
-In this workshop we use this frame-shift to allow each person to touch an idea or topic important to them in new ways.
+Art-making belongs to all people.
+It is a tool for discovery in the conversations we have with ourselves, and the stories we tell ourselves and live by.
+Each tool has its possibilities and limitations, both of which are useful, and if we change the tool, we change the frame.
+This can lead to new views, connections and understandings of our stories.
+This workshop offers some visual tools to allow this frame-shift so that each person can touch on an idea that is important to them in new ways.

 Making is far too important to be left to professionals.